About Song Therapy

-So song therapy celebrates the role of familiar, well known popular music.
-A way of offering a safe and secure space for many who might be new to community singing and yes, those who might be facing up to difficult times too.
+Song therapy celebrates the role of well known popular music in all its cultural and historical forms offering a safe and secure space for many who might be new to community music and who might be facing up to difficult times in their lives.

-Beyond this song therapists know exactly the right time to introduce new music and new adventures too; often many weeks, months or sometimes even years later; music from different cultures, song writing; performance; opportunities for self expression, new learning, cognitive stimulation; understanding; confidence and self worth.
+Beyond this song therapists know exactly the right time to introduce new music and new adventures.
+Music from different cultures, song writing, performance, creative self expression, cognitive stimulation, understanding, confidence and self worth.

-Song therapy draws inspiration from established child development psychology; creativity, connection and play.
-It offers a loose philosophical framework too, rooted in the tao, humanism and existentialism, yet embracing different religious and theological traditions without a need for judgement.
-Finally it embraces established research and evidence based practice and applies this in a responsible way in community and social care settings.
+We draw inspiration from established child development psychology, creativity, connection and play.
+A philosophical framework too, The Tao, Humanism and Existentialism, yet embracing different religious and theological traditions without a need for judgement.